kev-mp/GolfGame/README.md

 # Golf Game
 A simple mini-golf game made in Unity.
+The contents of this repository are for the project files, and not for the playable version of the game itself.
+In order to actually play the game, please go to [this Google Drive link](https://drive.google.com/drive/folders/1kv9gMfsz7LMWbIYlnY25FlCFL9fQw1LF?usp=sharing), select the `Final Project Demo` folder, and download `Mini Golf Project COMPLETE.zip`.
+This Google Drive has a video that showcases the game in action, as well.